 One late night or early morning, I went to the bathroom after getting off the plane in JFK.
 The floor was layered with bathroom tissues… I couldn’t forget this scene.

-Don’t say that New York doesn’t have an airport express train.
+To JFK: don’t say that New York doesn’t have an airport express train.
 We certainly do: $8 fare for a total of 8.1 miles.
 It feels more like the tram between terminals in an airport than a viable transportation to an airport with a schedule and guaranteed time.

 Where it is?